-Section 2 presents the univariate and multivariate model that we use for aggregate and sectoral inflation.
-Section 3 uses these models to estimate trend and seasonal factors for Euro area HICP inflation.
-Section 4 examines the relation between seasonally-adjusted inflation and real activity
+Section 1 presents the univariate and multivariate model that we use for aggregate and sectorial inflation.
+Section 2 uses these models to estimate trend and seasonal factors for euro-area HICP inflation.
+Section 3 examines the relation between seasonally adjusted inflation and real activity.